domgolonka/foretoken/README.md

 <img src="assets/img.png" width="200" height="200">

-ThreatScraper is a tool to scrape for potential dangerous threats faced on the internet.
+ThreatDefender is a tool to scrape for potential dangerous threats faced on the internet.
 The list of threats scraped at the moment is:

 - Emails